carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

 it shows how easy it is to "grow" a language over time, incrementally extending it as new ideas are discovered.

-Before we get going on "how" we add this extension, lets talk about "what" we want.
+Before we get going on "how" we add this extension, let's talk about "what" we want.
 The basic idea is that we want to be able to write this sort of thing: